 Falling in love with your teacher is a solid way for a writer to keep lovers apart for the entire length of a story.
 This is harder and harder these days, where in real life at least romance is permissible across cultural, socio-economic and geographic boundaries.
 People can sleep with each other without much in the way build up.
 The student-teacher relationship recreates the 1700s erotics of abstinence Jane Austen depicted so well (and which, more recently, Stephenie Meyer utilised in her vampire series.)

-GOOD TEACHER/BAD TEACHER IN MODERN YA
+GOOD TEACHER/BAD TEACHER IN MODERN YOUNG ADULT LITERATURE

 AMERICAN TV TEACHERS